 - I took the legs off 12 of my students’ desks, creating desks that sat approximately 8–10 inches off the floor instead of the standard desk height.
 Twelve students could now choose to sit at these short desks on the floor.

-- I purchased cheap cushions from Goodwill for their new seating.
+- I purchased cheap cushions for their new seating.

-- I purchased two tall tables from IKEA and eliminated 6 more desks.
+- I purchased two tall tables and eliminated 6 more desks.